-The CIT rate is 30% for large companies (Companies with gross turnover greater than N100m), assessed on a preceding year basis (i.e. tax is charged on profits for the accounting year ending in the year preceding assessment).
+The CIT rate is 30% for large companies (i.e. companies with gross turnover greater than NGN 100 million), assessed on a preceding year basis (i.e. tax is charged on profits for the accounting year ending in the year preceding assessment).

 In respect of business profits, a non-resident company (which is not tax resident in a treaty country) that has a fixed base or a permanent establishment (PE) in Nigeria is taxable on the profits attributable to that fixed base.
 Non-resident digital companies (which are not tax resident in a treaty country) that have a significant economic presence (SEP) will be subject to income tax in Nigeria on profit attributable to the taxable presence in Nigeria.

-A foreign entity involved in digital transactions will be deemed to have created an SEP in Nigeria and therefore liable to tax if it:
+A foreign entity involved in digital transactions will be deemed to have created an SEP in Nigeria and is therefore liable to tax if it:

-- derives income of N25m or equivalent in other currencies from Nigeria in a year
+- derives income of NGN 25 million or equivalent in other currencies from Nigeria in a year

-- uses Nigerian domain name (.ng) or registers a website address in Nigeria
+- uses a Nigerian domain name (.ng) or registers a website address in Nigeria, or

-- has a purposeful and sustained interactions with persons in Nigeria by customizing its digital platform to target persons in Nigeria e.g. by stating the prices of its products or services in Naira
+- has purposeful and sustained interactions with persons in Nigeria by customising its digital platform to target persons in Nigeria (e.g. by stating the prices of its products or services in naira).

-For the purposes of (1) above, revenue derived from Nigeria include those in respect of:
+For the purposes of (i) above, revenue derived from Nigeria includes that in respect of: